Some do not understand that we must die, But those who do realize this settle their quarrels.

-- Once powerful civilizations can slowly die off like a whisper (the Romans, Aztecs, Mayans, American Indians, etc., can all attest to this)
+- Once powerful civilizations can slowly die off like a whisper or a gradual decline (the Romans, Aztecs, Mayans, etc., can all attest to this)

-- The normality we expect of the world can change gradually (global warming)
+- The normality we expect of the world can change gradually (societal, political, cultural, geographical, etc.)

 - Beings that have been around for thousands or millions of years go extinct